 Culture is the fiber of who we are.
 It encompasses everything from the food we eat to the art we admire, and even includes the way that we approach learning.
 When seeking to engage students in the classroom, a teacher must make a conscious effort to deliver lessons that are culturally relevant.
 While it may seem difficult at the surface due to standards and testing requirements, culturally responsive teaching is beneficial and necessary.
 Below we will dive into how infusing your lessons with culture will enhance student engagement and discuss practical ways to maintain a culturally relevant classroom.

-How Culturally Responsive Teaching Engage Students
+How Culturally Responsive Teaching Engages Students

 In order to exercise culturally responsive teaching, you must first understand who your students are and what issues they face.
 As adults, we are somewhat removed from the culture of our students even if we share a similar heritage.
 Taking time to understand how your students live, how they learn, and what matters to them is crucial.
 Once armed with this information, using it to drive your instruction will increase learning engagement.